Course Description

 - Some exposure and experience with AD DS concepts and technologies on Windows Server 2016 or later

-- Experience working and configuring Windows Server 2016 or later
+- Experience working with and configuring Windows Server 2016 or later

-- Experience and understanding of major network technologies such as IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP)
+- Experience and understanding of key network technologies such as IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP)

 - Experience working with and understanding of Microsoft Hyper-V and basic server virtualization concepts